Skip to main content

 - teststorage1

-The nginx configuration is used to define the nginx settings for the service.
+The nginx configuration defines the nginx settings for the service.

 FieldTypeDescription